 Charles Pollak (1921-2004) was a designer and a researcher.
 He worked from 1951 to 1968 at Herman Miller Company as an ergonomist.
-He conducted many important studies, especially about the postural alignment in different chairs, but most of the people know him for his invention of kneeling chair.
-Kneeling chair or Task Chair was first made by a company in 1954 and later on it was improved by Herman Miller Company.
+He conducted many important studies, especially about the postural alignment in different chairs, but most people know him for his invention of the kneeling chair.
+Kneeling chair or Task Chair was first made by a company in 1954 and later on, it was improved by Herman Miller Company.

 When Were Task Chairs Introduced?

-In 1970’s Charles Pollak invented Task Chair, which was inspired from the kneeling chair design, but much more simple.
-They have adjustable backrest so they can serve for different kinds of work: sitting or standing.
-They were first made in 1972, and since that time, Task Chair is one of the most popular chair for office and home work.
+In the 1970’s Charles Pollak invented Task Chair, which was inspired by the kneeling chair design, but much more simple.
+They have adjustable backrests so they can serve different kinds of work: sitting or standing.
+They were first made in 1972, and since that time, Task Chair is one of the most popular chairs for office and homework.

 Who Makes Ergonomic Task Chairs?

-In 2000’s many companies started to imitate Herman Miller’s design, but their task chair wasn’t so good as those of Herman Miller Company.
+In the 2000s many companies started to imitate Herman Miller’s design, but their task chair wasn’t so good as those of Herman Miller Company.
 But they kept trying and now you can find a wide range of ergonomic task chairs on the market.